Language selection

 For the learning platform, these two factors are your regular password and a one-time password sent to your work email address.

-Q25: Why is the Canada School of Public Service implementing 2FA?
+Q17: Why has the Canada School of Public Service implemented 2FA?

-A25: The Canada School of Public Service is implementing 2FA to strengthen the security of our learning platform.
+A17: The Canada School of Public Service implemented 2FA to strengthen the security of our learning platform.

 2FA protects sensitive personal information and ensures the integrity of our platform by reducing the risk of unauthorized access or breaches.